Automatic Prompt Augmentation and Selection with Chain-of-Thought from Labeled Data: Related Work

 \subsection{Chain-of-thought Prompting}

-Chain-of-thought~\citep{wei2022chain} (CoT) is a new paradigm for prompting large language models.
-It introduces a chain of rationale steps for each exemplar of in-context learning and significantly improves the performance on several complex tasks like arithmetic reasoning, commonsense reasoning, and symbolic reasoning.
-Based on this simple yet effective idea, many following works propose different strategies to improve it: self-consistency~\citep{wang2022self}, explanation learning~\citep{lampinen2022can}, complexity-based prompting~\citep{fu2022complexity}, self-training~\citep{huang2022large}, voting verifier~\citep{li2022advance}, and bootstrapping~\citep{zelikman2022star}.
-However, most of them rely on a few human-annotated rationale chains which are difficult and expensive to annotate.
-Most importantly, it is sub-optimal, highly sensitive, and difficult to tune manually. \citet{lu2022dynamic} introduced a new dataset with gold solutions and proposed to select the in-context exemplars by policy gradient.
-However, it requires that the dataset has annotated solutions, which is rare for most datasets.
-Consequently, the method cannot handle common reasoning tasks without such annotations.
-To overcome the drawback of this method, our approach automatically augments and adapts CoT to a broad range of different tasks.
+Chain-of-thought~\citep{wei2022chain} introduces a chain of rationale steps for each exemplar of in-context learning and significantly improves the performance on several complex tasks like arithmetic reasoning, commonsense reasoning, and symbolic reasoning.
+Based on this simple yet effective idea, many following works propose different strategies to improve it: self-consistency~\citep{wang2022self}, explanation learning~\citep{lampinen2022can}, complexity-based prompting~\citep{fu2022complexity}, self-training~\citep{huang2022large}, voting verifier~\citep{li2022advance}, zero-shot prompting~\citep{kojima2022large, fung2022normsage}, and bootstrapping~\citep{zelikman2022star}.